rebel7580/ESP8266-Wemo-and-HomeVisionXL-Plug-in/README.md

 TCP code used to talk to the HomeVision system is a modified version from Big Dan the Blogging Man at https://bigdanzblog.wordpress.com/2016/02/09/esp8266arduino-ide-communicating-with-tcp/

 In This project you will be able to control an ESP8266 device as a Belkin Wemo.
-HomeVision control of the devices is achieved via a HomeVisionXl plug-in.
+HomeVision control of the devices is achieved via a HomeVisionXL plug-in.

 The plug-in goes with the ESP8266 code I have running on my "Wemo" emulator.
 So the two work together.
 The http commands in the plug-in can be modified to do commands supported by other ESP8266 emulations.